grafana/loki/docs/sources/installation/helm/reference.md

 		<tr>
 			<td>loki.configStorageType</td>
 			<td>string</td>
 			<td>Defines what kind of object stores the configuration, a ConfigMap or a Secret.
 In order to move sensitive information (such as credentials) from the ConfigMap/Secret to a more secure location (e.g. vault), it is possible to use [environment variables in the configuration](https://grafana.com/docs/loki/latest/configuration/#use-environment-variables-in-the-configuration).
 Such environment variables can be then stored in a separate Secret and injected via the global.extraEnvFrom value.
-For details about environment injection from a Secret please see [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#use-case-as-container-environment-variables).</td>
+For details about environment injection from a Secret, see [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#use-case-as-container-environment-variables).</td>
 			<td><pre lang="json">
 "ConfigMap"
 </pre>